-• This budget includes increased funding to pay for the exam costs of students who meet the College and Career Readiness (CCR) standard.
-AP is one of the pathways that are offered at "no cost" to a CCR student through the Blueprint for Maryland's Future.
-Costs should increase over time as more students meet the CCR standard.
+This budget includes increased funding to pay for the exam costs of all students who are expected to take an Advanced Placement exam.
+Advanced Placement is one of the pathways that are offered at "no cost" to a student through the Blueprint for Maryland's Future.
+Costs should increase over time as more students enroll in Advanced Placement courses.